gellieb/markdown-widget-challenge/README.md

 ## Summary

 Let's create a markdown preview widget.
-The goal is to define an element which I can use in my pages to preview some Markdown source.
 It should work like this:

     <markdown-preview for="src"></markdown-preview>
     <textarea id="src"></textarea>

-When we're done, the `<markdown-preview>` element will show a live preview of the markdown source in the element identifed by its `for` attribute (the `textarea`, in this case).
+When we're done, the `<markdown-preview>` element will show a live preview of the source in the element identifed by its `for` attribute (the `textarea`, in this case).

 When we change the content of the text area, the preview element will update.